 Who won't we be seeing?
 Spoilers ahead (obviously), but we don't expect to see Dacre Montgomery (Billy) or Alec Utgoff (Alexei) again, though the showrunners could always surprise us.
 Heck, why don't you bring back Barb while you're at it?

 David Harbour's character (Chief Hopper) may well return too – despite seemingly having been killed off in the Season 3 finale.
-We know an "American" is being kept locked up in a Russian jail somewhere, and Hopper is a likely bet.

 With the Byers family moving out of Hawkins at the end of Season 3, it may be that series regulars Winona Ryder (Joyce) and Charlie Heaton (Jonathan) decided to back out from a further season, or will have smaller roles.